Christmas

 Simple Hanukkah Crafts for Kids to Make

-I have never shared any Hanukkah crafts before since it has always just been my family sharing the activities we do.
+I have never shared any Hanukkah crafts for kids before since it has always just been my family sharing the activities we do.

 This is the great blessing of having a creative team of contributors.
 They are ready and willing to share their activities with us!